Trauttmansdorff Castle: Castle history

 The site of the castle was previously home to the Neuburg Fortress (built prior to the 1300s).
 The property was bought in the early 1500s by Nikolaus von Trauttmansdorff.
-Additionally, since 1543, the castle and gardens were owned by the House of Trauttamansdorff, one of the oldest and most distinguished Austrian noble families.
+Additionally, since 1543, the castle and gardens were owned by the Trauttmansdorff family, one of the oldest and most distinguished Austrian noble families.
 The castle was abandoned in the early 1700s by the family and was later bought back (in a state of near-disrepair "half-ruined") and renovated to its current state in 1846 by Count Josef von Trauttmansdorff.
 During the years of fascist Italy the castle was called di Nova Castle (Torrente Nova is the name of a little brook near Trauttmansdorff).